ßA Political Legacy – Global Cultural Impact: The 40th Anniversary of The First International Bookfair of Radical Black and Third World Books

 The 16th annual Huntley conference –took place on 23 April 2022

-In partnership with Black Cultural Archives, Darcus Howe Legacy Group and the George Padmore Institute, the Huntley Archives at London Metropolitan Archives takes the 40th anniversary of International Bookfair of Radical Black and Third World Books as key focus for the 16th annual Huntley conference.
+In partnership with Black Cultural Archives, Darcus Howe Legacy Group and the George Padmore Institute, the Huntley Archives at London Metropolitan Archives took the 40th anniversary of International Bookfair of Radical Black and Third World Books as the key focus for the 16th annual Huntley conference.

-This year, our conference, which is now wholly online, is both an exploration and analysis of one of the most incredible legacies and initiatives by the international Black community By sharing first-person stories, lived experiences, then and now, the conference will review the momentous achievements of the Bookfairs against the backdrop of radical Black Movements, then and now, the 2022 conference offers intergenerational audiences time to revisit, explore and affirm Black freedom struggles in historical and contemporary contexts of creativity, publishing, and social community activism.
-With rare Archival footage and films, participants include Eric Huntley, Margaret Busby CBE, Michael La Rose, Professors Abdul Alkalimat Gus John, Kadija George, Michael McMillan with more contributors to be announced.
+This year, our conference, was both an exploration and analysis of one of the most incredible legacies and initiatives by the international Black community By sharing first-person stories, lived experiences, then and now, the conference reviewed the momentous achievements of the Bookfairs against the backdrop of radical Black Movements, then and now, the 2022 conference offered intergenerational audiences time to revisit, explore and affirm Black freedom struggles in historical and contemporary contexts of creativity, publishing, and social community activism.
+With rare Archival footage and films, participants included, Margaret Busby CBE, Michael La Rose, Professors Abdul Alkalimat Gus John, Kadija George, Michael McMillan hosted by Juliet Alexander and Beverley Mason.

 Jointly founded by New Beacon Books, Bogle-L’Ouverture Publications and Race Today Publications, it’s 40 years since the International Book Fair of Radical Black and Third World Books took place (March-April 1982).
 The Bookfair’s ambition reflected an alliance of cultural production and radical political thinking, addressing the racist and fascist oppression of post-war Britain, showcasing the wealth and rise of Black consciousness, power and identity.
 To quote its original manifesto: